YoniSneOr/LavaProject/README.md

 ## Customization

 You can customize the Flask app by modifying the code in the `app.py` file.
-The book data is stored in the `books` dictionary, which you can update or replace with your own data.